microsoft/nanotune/docs/fit/dotfit.rst

     Charge diagrams in nanotune come in four flavors: good single, poor single, good double and poor double dot.
 The idea behind this choice is to be able to predict not just the dot regime, but also its quality.
-Similar to pinchoff curves, labelling data imposes a bias to how future data is going to be classified.
-The range of regimes is far bigger here.
+Similar to pinchoff curves, labelling data imposes a bias to how new data is going to be classified.
+The range of regimes is far bigger here though.

     In code, the four regimes are labelled by four integers, which defined in `nanotune.configuration.conf.json` under the `dot_mapping` key: